DanielManogilLasheras/ANGULAR-Repository/README.md

 - We can call a variable declared in our logic from the view, and we can bind the attribute of the element to the variable, avoiding the use of {{}} and maintaining better practices: exameple: <img [src]="url" />

-- We can bind attribute values in our forms to variables in the logic automatically by using a-ngModel
+- **ngModel:** We can bind attribute values in our forms to variables in the logic automatically by using a-ngModel

 ## Install sweetalert